-The Linke turbidity factor (TL, for an air mass equal to 2) is a very convenient approximation to model the atmospheric absorption and scattering of the solar radiation under clear skies.
+The Linke turbidity factor (TL, for an air mass equal to 2) is a very convenient approximation used in many models in the solar energy community.
 It describes the optical thickness of the atmosphere due to both the absorption by the water vapour and the absorption and scattering by the aerosol particles relative to a dry and clean atmosphere.
-It summarizes the turbidity of the atmosphere, and hence the extinction of the direct solar radiation (WMO, 1981; Kasten, 1996).
-The larger TL, the larger the extinction of the radiation by the clear atmosphere.
+A worldwide database for TL has been proposed by Remund et al. (2003) and was used in the precursor services.